nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

 They are simpler to use than the direct methods.
 The direct method is used in the :ref:`gnss_sample` sample.

-When nRF Cloud responds with the requested P-GPS data, the application's :c:func:`cloud_evt_handler_t` function must call the :c:func:`nrf_cloud_pgps_process` function when it receives the :c:enum:`CLOUD_EVT_DATA_RECEIVED` event.
+When nRF Cloud responds with the requested P-GPS data, the library sends the :c:enum:`CLOUD_EVT_DATA_RECEIVED` event.
+The application's :c:func:`cloud_evt_handler_t` function receives this event.
-The function parses the data and stores it.
+The handler calls the :c:func:`nrf_cloud_pgps_process` function that parses the data and stores it.

 Finding a prediction and injecting to modem
 *******************************************